CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

 ### Self-Evaluation

 This course was my first experience with concepts like MQTT and OneM2M.
 I found them relatively simple to use and did not encounter significant difficulties.
 I am aware that tools like these are extremely useful in IoT projects.
 Thanks to libray that exist already and forums, it is pretty simple to put in place a communication system between devices.
+Also I understood the utility of these concepts which lead to an utilization of few of them in our innovative project for a better functioning.

 ### My Opinion